TALBOTdev/ShapeSortingApp/README.txt

 1.) *SPECIFY FILEPATH OF SORTABLE FILE*
 The filepath of the file to be sorted must be specified.
-All file specifications begin with the letter "f", followed by the filepath of the file
+All file specifications begin with the letter "f", followed by the filepath of the file.
+The files in the RES folder should be used.

 EX: -fpolyfor1.txt